KaiyuHe998/Reasoning_human_test/README.md

 os.chdir('Reasoning_human_test')
 !pip install -r requirements.txt
 ```
+### You will need to restart the session/kernel after running above code.

 ## Finish the puzzles and download needed files (Run the following code in the first chunk)
 ```